Definitive GuideOLE-2026

 How much can Oracle licence optimisation save?

 Typical first-year savings range from 18% to 45% of Oracle's annual run-rate.
-Higher single-pass savings (50%+) are possible where Database EE has been over-deployed, Java SE over-bought under the Employee Metric, or options licensed but unused.
+Higher single-pass savings (50%+) are possible where Database EE has been over-deployed, Java SE has been over-bought under the Employee Metric, or options have been licensed but unused.

-Software that has been purchased and is being supported (typically 22% annual fee) but is not deployed or used.
-Oracle shelfware accumulates over decades through bundle purchases, M&A and ULA over-buying.
+Shelfware is software that has been purchased and is being supported (typically 22% annual fee) but is not deployed or used.
+Oracle shelfware accumulates over decades through bundle purchases, M&A, and ULA over-buying.
 The annual support cost is fully eliminatable through proper termination.

 ✓ Confidential · ✓ Independent · ✓ Not affiliated with Oracle Corporation